US to sign new security pact with Papua New Guinea amid competition with China | Law-Order

 US to sign new security pact with Papua New Guinea amid competition with China

-The State Department said the new agreement would provide a framework to help improve security cooperation, enhance the capacity of Papua New Guineas defense force and increase regional stability.At a breakfast meeting on Monday, Papua New Guinea Prime Minister James Marape said the country faced significant security challenges, from skirmishes within the country to illegal fishing boats that lit up the night like skyscrapers.
+New Zealand Prime Minister Chris Hipkins, who met with Marape for breakfast was also due to meet with Blinken in Papua New Guinea, said he welcomed the greater US interest in the region.But he also drew a distinction to his own nations efforts.We are not interested in the militarisation of the Pacific, Hipkins said.

-The United States is scheduled to sign a new security pact with Papua New Guinea on Monday as it continues to compete with China for influence in the Pacific.
+The United States is scheduled to sign a new security pact with Papua New Guinea on Monday as it competes with China for influence in the Pacific.

-At a breakfast meeting on Monday, Papua New Guinea Prime Minister James Marape said the country faced significant security challenges, from skirmishes within the country to illegal fishing boats that lit up the night like skyscrapers. ''We have our internal security as well as our sovereignty security issues,'' Marape said. ''We're stepping up on that front to make sure our borders are secure.''
-But many in the Pacific are concerned about the increasing militarization of the region.
-Last year, the nearby Solomon Islands signed its own security pact with China, a move that raised alarm throughout the Pacific.
-The US has increased its focus on the Pacific, opening embassies in the Solomon Islands and Tonga, reviving Peace Corps volunteer efforts, and encouraging more business investment.
+At a breakfast meeting, Papua New Guinea Prime Minister James Marape said his country faced significant security challenges, from skirmishes within the country to illegal fishing boats that lit up the night like skyscrapers.
+“We have our internal security as well as our sovereignty security issues,” Marape said.
+“We're stepping up on that front to make sure our borders are secure.”
+But the agreement sparked student protests in the second-largest city, Lae.
+And many in the Pacific are concerned about the increasing militarization of the region.
+Last year, nearby Solomon Islands signed its own security pact with China, a move that raised alarm throughout the Pacific.
+The U.S. has increased its focus on the Pacific, opening embassies in Solomon Islands and Tonga, reviving Peace Corps volunteer efforts, and encouraging more business investment.

-But some have questioned how reliable a partner the US is in the Pacific, particularly after President Joe Biden cancelled his plans to make an historic stop in Papua New Guinea to sign the pact.
-Biden would have become the first sitting US president to visit any Pacific Island country, but he ended up cancelling to focus on the debt limit talks back at home.
+But some have questioned how reliable a partner the U.S. is in the Pacific, particularly after President Joe Biden canceled his plans to make an historic stop in Papua New Guinea to sign the pact.
+Biden would have been the first sitting U.S. president to visit any Pacific Island country, but he ended up canceling to focus on the debt limit talks back at home.

 But he also drew a distinction to his own nation's efforts.

-''We are not interested in the militarization of the Pacific," Hipkins said.
-"We are interested in working with the Pacific on issues where we have mutual interest.
+“We are not interested in the militarisation of the Pacific,” Hipkins said.
+“We are interested in working with the Pacific on issues where we have mutual interest.
 Issues around climate change.
-And we're not going to be attaching military strings to that support.''
+And we're not going to be attaching military strings to that support.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)